iCepa/Tor.framework/README.md

 - Nobody takes care having it working on MacOS, currently, so builds will probably break on that platform.

-- The xcconfigs dependency currently seems unused.
-Probably can be removed, but somebody needs to do some archeology to determine, why it was used and if we should re-enable that functionality or instead remove the dependency.
+- Carthage warns about the xcconfigs dependency being seemingly unused.
+  It isn't.
+It's only xcconfig files containing build settings, so nothing actually ends up in the build prodcut.
+Unfortunately Carthage can't be configured to not throw this warning.

 ## License